 - Establishing general policies that serve to guide the school’s programs and practices.

 - Providing the necessary facilities and equipment for the operation of the school.

 - Ensuring appropriate stewardship of the school’s financial resources.

-- Appointing and supporting a Headmaster who is responsible for the administration of the school.
+- Appointing and supporting a Head of School who is responsible for the administration of the school.

-- The Board, with the guidance of the headmaster, establishes and reviews the school’s mission, develops strategic, long term plans, and formulates general policies to accomplish the school’s objectives.
+- The Board, with the guidance of the Head of School, establishes and reviews the school’s mission, develops strategic, long term plans, and formulates general policies to accomplish the school’s objectives.

 - The Board reviews the school’s policies and programs to make sure they are appropriate, effective and well-managed.

 - The Board monitors the school’s financial management, approving and reviewing the operating budget and designated capital expenditures, and bearing primary responsibility for the necessary fundraising programs.